 Do I need SPF?

-- Set the foundation for Domain-based Message Authentication, Reporting & Conformance (DMARC) authentication.
+It sets the foundation for Domain-Based Message Authentication, Reporting & Conformance (DMARC) authentication

 While setting up an SPF record is fairly straightforward, what happens once it’s implemented is more involved.
 Behind the scenes, there are several factors that can impact the effectiveness of SPF authentication.